ejarvis239/inenco_backend/README.md

-Scranner - Backend
+inenco - Backend

-A backend API that allows users to post recipes, and store ingredients in a shopping list.
+A backend API that allows owners to manage site information.

-A live version can be viewed at: https://scranner123.herokuapp.com/
+A live version can be viewed at: https://inenco.herokuapp.com/

 Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purpo
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 Prerequisites
 Before starting, you should ensure the following are installed:

 Node v8.12
 MongoDB v4.0

 For this project, you will also require the following dependencies: